Our goal is to share information and products that are truly helpful to renters.

 4. Not having the security deposit money ready

-Not having enough money for a deposit can delay your ability to move in.
+Not having enough money for a security deposit can delay your ability to move in.
 It can also disqualify you entirely from getting the place you want.
 (If you don’t have enough saved up, you may be able to make security deposit payments or use a security deposit alternative service.

 5. Not having a cosigner ready